Carl Medjani

-Carl Medjani (كارل مجاني; born 15 May 1985) is a professional footballer who plays as a central defender or defensive midfielder.
+Carl Medjani (كارل مجاني; born 15 May 1985) is a professional footballer who plays as a central defender or defensive midfielder for Olympique Salaise Rhodia.
 He spent most of his career in France, his country of birth, while representing the Algeria national team at international level.

 Club career

 Liverpool

-After spending his youth development years at Saint-Étienne he was signed by Liverpool's manager Gérard Houllier in August 2003.
+After spending his youth development years at Saint-Étienne, he was signed by Liverpool's manager Gérard Houllier in August 2003.
 Liverpool beat off stiff competition from Premiership rivals Arsenal, Manchester United and German giants Bayern Munich to secure his services.
-In an interview with L'Équipe, Medjani revealed he left Saint-Étienne because he was willing to stay if given an opportunity with the first team but his request was turned down by Manager Frédéric Antonetti.
+In an interview with L'Équipe, Medjani revealed he left Saint-Étienne because he was willing to stay if given an opportunity with the first team, but his request was turned down by manager Frédéric Antonetti.

 Medjani then struggled to break in Liverpool first team so he was sent on loan to Lorient for the whole 2004–05 season by new Liverpool manager Rafael Benítez, where he made 25 appearances.
 Despite impressing in the Toulon under-20 tournament in summer 2005, Benítez deemed it necessary for him to gain more experience and so he spent 2005–06 on loan at Metz.